East Nusa Tenggara: History

 After the declaration of Indonesian independence in 1945, the eastern part of Indonesia declared the State of East Indonesia.
 The state was further included in the United States of Indonesia as part of the agreement with the Dutch contained in the transfer of sovereignty to Indonesia in 1949.

 In 1950, United States of Indonesia dissolved itself into a unitary state and began to divide its component area into provinces.
 In 1958, by Indonesian law (Undang-Undang) No. 64/1958, three provinces were established in the Lesser Sunda Islands: Bali, West Nusa Tenggara and East Nusa Tenggara.
+These three provinces remain unaltered to the present time, although proposals for division have been considered by the Indonesian government but have been deferred due to the moratorium since 2013 on the creation of additional provinces.
 The area of East Nusa Tenggara province included the western part of Timor island, Flores, Sumba and many smaller islands in the region.

 The province was originally (from 1958) sub-divided into twelve regencies, but on 11 April 1996, the City of Kupang, was separated from Kupang Regency and given regency-level status.
 Then, following the fall of the Suharto regime in 1998 and the passage of a new regional autonomy law, there was a dramatic subdividing (known as pemekaran) of regional governments across Indonesia, at both provincial and regency level.
 Between 1999 and 2012, nine new regencies were created in East Nusa Tenggara by the division of existing regencies: